-Downtown Missoula Bank transformed into Mini 'Whoville'
+Downtown Missoula bank transformed into Mini 'Whoville'

-Dozens of families gathered in downtown Missoula on Sunday morning for a chance to eat cookies and meet two holiday heroes.
+Dozens of families gathered in downtown Missoula on Sunday morning for a chance to eat cookies and meet two holiday heroes, as a lead-up to the Festival of Trees.

 Some came dressed in festive apparel, others came to eat sugar cookies, but all came for a chance to meet Santa.